Horst Schumann: Medical career after the war

 While serving as a military doctor on the Western Front, he was captured by the Americans in January 1945.
 He was released from captivity in October 1945.
 In April 1946, he began to work as a sports doctor for the city of Gladbeck.
-An application for a license for a hunting gun led to his identity being exposed in 1951 so the GDR issued an arrest warrant.
+An application for a license for a hunting gun led to his identity being exposed in 1951, so the German Democratic Republic issued an arrest warrant.
 According to his own statement, Schumann served as a ship's doctor for three years and because he did not have a German passport, he applied for one in Japan in 1954 and received it under his own name.
-Schumann then fled, first to Egypt and eventually settled in Khartoum in the Sudan as head of a hospital.
+Schumann then fled, first to Egypt and eventually settled in Khartoum in Sudan as head of a hospital.
 He was forced to flee from Sudan in 1962 after being recognized by an Auschwitz survivor.
-Then he went to Ghana, where he received the protection of the head of state, Kwame Nkrumah, until the dictator was overthrown.
+Then he went to Ghana, where he received the protection of the head of state, Kwame Nkrumah, until Nkrumah was overthrown.